 Cook the beef:

 - Stir the spices and water in with the beef and bring everything to a simmer.
-Cook the mixture for about 5 minutes, then remove the pan from the heat.
+Cook the mixture for 3 to 5 minutes until the beef is fully seasoned and most of the liquid has evaporated.
+Remove the pan from the heat.

 Assemble the salad:

 - Spoon the beef and sauce into the bowl of veggies.
-Pour in the cup of Catalina dressing, and stir to combine the beef, veggies, and dressing.
+Pour in the Catalina dressing; stir to combine the beef, veggies, and dressing.
 Sprinkle in the shredded Mexican-blend cheese and fold it into the salad.

-- Serve the taco salad immediately with tortilla chips, portioning some into smaller bowls if you're having it for dinner like we do!
+- Serve the taco salad immediately with tortilla chips: portion it into bowls if you're having it for dinner like we do!
+You can set the whole bowl of taco salad out as an appetizer with a big bowl of tortilla chips next to it.

 Notes

-- Any tomato variety can be used in this salad but I like Romas, because they have fewer seeds and thick walls.
-You get a lot of diced tomato with less mess!
+- I like Roma tomatoes because they have fewer seeds and thick walls—so you get a lot of diced tomato with less mess!
 Romas are great to use in salsas, too.

-- Leftovers can be refrigerated for up to two days, but we like it best when it's freshly tossed together.
+- Leftovers can be refrigerated for up to two days